top of page

 _117105088_aboyne2.jpeg

-Buoyant Weir: Protection from Flooding & Low Cost Hydropower Generation
+Buoyant Compliant Weir: Protection from Flooding & Low Cost Hydropower Generation

-The Buoyant Weir is a new simple technology for flood mitigation and disaster relief, and hydropower infrastructure.
+The Buoyant Compliant Weir is a new and simple technology for flood mitigation, disaster relief, and hydropower infrastructure.

 The Buoyant Weir is a waterproof membrane spread perpendicularly across the expected course of upstream flood water.
-The downstream edge of the membrane is attached to a buoyant tube, held back by anchored tendons.
-The tube rises under its own buoyancy, lifting the membrane to prevent water from flowing past.
-The Buoyant Weir can be designed for a desired “uplift" so that it will be known at which water level increase the Buoyant Weir will begin to overtop.
+The downstream edge of the membrane is attached to a buoyant cylinder, held back by anchored tendons.
+The cylinder rises under its own buoyancy, lifting the membrane to prevent water from flowing past.
+The Buoyant Weir can be designed for a desired 'uplift' so that it will be known at which water level increase the Buoyant Weir will begin to overtop.

 River and Inland Flood Protection

-The Buoyant Weir can be used temporarily or permanently with VerdErg Renewable Energy's VETT-in-a-Box hydropower technology or Standard VETT system to generate electrical energy.
-The VETT-in-a-Box also offers the potential for airlifting ‘pop-up’ Buoyant Weir facilities to remote or disaster relief community locations.
+The Buoyant Weir can be used temporarily or permanently with VerdErg Renewable Energy's VETT low-head hydropower technology to generate electrical energy.

 Testing